Irish Castles: Where History and Paranormal Activity Combine

 There are numerous places for campers to relax and socialise outdoors with a panoramic view of the campsites.
 All of this is available for a camp fee of just €5 per person per night.

-Indoor accommodation is also available at Castle Saunderson, with sleeping arrangements, shower facilities, kitchen, dining hall, and a common room.
+Indoor accommodation is also available at Castle Saunderson, with sleeping arrangements, shower facilities, a kitchen, a dining hall, and a common room.

 The site is also surrounded by forests containing numerous walking trails.
 In addition, guests have access to both a river and a lake which are suitable for water activities.